District Council of Munno Para West

-The District Council of Munno Mara West was a local government area of South Australia on the central Adelaide Plains from 1854 to 1933.
+The District Council of Munno Para West (/en/) was a local government area of South Australia on the central Adelaide Plains from 1854 to 1933.

 History

 The council was established on 27 April 1854, bringing local government to the western half of the Hundred of Munno Para, the District Council of Munno Para East having been formed the year before.

 At the time of its creation, the Munno Para West council area was bounded on the south by the Little Para River (which derives its name from the Kaurna term pari, meaning "stream of flowing water") and on the north by the Gawler River.
 The eastern boundary the District Council of Munno Para East (Main North Road) and western boundary was Port Wakefield Road.
 It included the rural townships of Virginia, Smithfield, Penfield, Angle Vale, Salisbury North and Gawler Blocks, the latter being severed by the District Council of Gawler South in 1899 and later merged with the Corporate Town of Gawler.

 The council wards of St Kilda and Virginia West were added to the District Council later, in 1886.